gbmhunter/blog/content/electronics/circuit-design/how-to-create-sine-waves-from-square-waves-and-rc-filters/_index.md

 During circuit design, you may need a sine wave for some reason.
 One way to create a sine wave is by **generating a square wave (which is trivial to produce digitally) and then filtering the result with some [RC filters](/electronics/circuit-design/analogue-filters/)**.

+{{% figure src="four-rc-filter-sine-wave-generator-schematic.png" width="900px" caption="Schematic of a sine wave generator circuit using a square wave input and 4 RC filter stages." %}}

 If you can remember Fourier analysis, a square wave can be thought of as being made up of an infinite number of sine waves, starting at the fundamental frequency and then going up with all the odd numbered harmonics.
 The filtering works by **allowing the fundamental frequency through (it's in it's pass band), whilst blocking all the higher harmonics**.
-The below image shows a 10kHz, 3.3V square wave at it's FFT.
+The below image shows a `\(10kHz\)`, `\(3.3V\)` square wave at it's FFT.
 You can see the spike which represents the fundamental at `\(10kHz\)`.
 The next spike is the first harmonic at `\(30kHz\)`.

 {{% figure src="sim-four-stage-rc-filter-fft-of-input-plot.png" width="600px" caption="The time domain voltage signal of a 10kHz 3.3V square wave (top) and the FFT of this signal (bottom)." %}}